 We are in the 103rd year of The Cattleman magazine.
 We thought we would take a few minutes each month to look back in history to find the interests of cattle raisers at the time.
 We have reprinted the text of these news items as they appeared in the issue.
 Any comments from the editor appear in brackets.

-This “Pages of History” is excerpted from the February 2017 issue of The Cattleman magazine.
+The “Pages of History” is excerpted each month from The Cattleman magazine.